Mining industry of Madagascar: Production and impact

-Today, Madagascar’s mining industry is separated into two main types of mining: Artisanal and Small-Scale Mining (ASM) and large-scale public-private mining.
-Artisanal and small-scale operations are typically not associated with companies – it more of an individual operation and large-scale mining involves large, often international companies.
+Today, Madagascar's mining industry is separated into two main types of mining: Artisanal and Small-Scale Mining (ASM) and large-scale public-private mining.
+Artisanal and small-scale operations are typically not associated with companies – it is more of an individual operation and large-scale mining involves large, often international companies.
 ASM operations tend to focus on mining for precious metals and precious and semi-precious stones than large-scale public-private mining.
 For example, most artisanal and small-scale miners tend to mine for precious metals and stones like gold and sapphires, when large-scale public-private miners tend to mine for large amounts of minerals.

 For context, the gold output in 1904 was 2,641 kg (84,910 ozs.), valued at £316,995.
 In the following year, 1905, the quantity produced was 2,370 kg (76,197 ozs.), valued at £286,804.
 113 years later, in 2018, according to data from the United States Geological Survey (USGS) the quantity of gold produced in Madagascar in 2018 reached the highest reported record of gold produced on Malagasy land – 3,000.00 kg (105, 821 ozs).
 The most recent data from the USGS states that the quantity of gold produced in 2020 was 2,100.00 kg (74,075.32 ozs).

-Production growth rate recorded in this sector was 121% during 2010, which has been sustained by rise in substantial production increase of agate, quartz, zircon, ilmenite, rutile, labradorite, limestone and marble, cement, graphite, gemstones, nickel and cobalt.
+The extraction rate recorded in this sector was 121% during 2010, which has been sustained by an increase in substantial extraction of agate, quartz, zircon, ilmenite, rutile, labradorite, limestone and marble, cement, graphite, gemstones, nickel and cobalt.

-According to the Plan d’action Madagascar 2007-2012, from both large and small scale mining operations, mining makes up 4% of Madagascar’s GDP.
+According to the Plan d'action Madagascar 2007-2012, from both large and small-scale mining operations, mining makes up 4% of Madagascar's GDP.
 More recently, as of 2018, the mining industry accounts for 4.6% of the GDP, 4.4% of the government revenue, and 28% of exports annually.
-According to the Extractive Industries Transparency Initiative (EITI), these statistics highlight the growth of the mining industry to Madagascar’s economy, but the total government revenue should be higher than it currently is.
+According to the Extractive Industries Transparency Initiative (EITI), these statistics highlight the growth of the mining industry to Madagascar's economy, but the total government revenue should be higher than it currently is.
 The EITI believes this because of the significant portion of illegal exports of gold.
-Looking into the future, the Plan d’action Madagascar 2007-2012 predicts that the mining proportion of the GDP will increase to 30% as Madagascar shifts from a mainly artisanal and small-scale based mining industry to a large-scale public-private industry.
+Looking into the future, the Plan d'action Madagascar 2007-2012 predicts that the mining proportion of the GDP will increase to 30% as Madagascar shifts from a mainly artisanal and small-scale based mining industry to a large-scale public-private industry.

 Impact of Madagascar's mining industry

-Although Madagascar’s economy depends on the mining industry, in terms of ASM, as well as in terms of large-scale public-private mining initiatives, these mining efforts heavily impact Madagascar’s natural environment and therefore, the Malagasy people and culture.
+Although Madagascar's economy is supported by the mining industry, in terms of ASM, as well as in terms of large-scale public-private mining initiatives, these mining efforts heavily impact Madagascar's natural environment and therefore, the Malagasy people and culture.
 These impacts can be recognized as environmental injustices.